The Mental Health Aspects of Crystal Meth Recovery

 4. Understand the science.

 Most guys I work with who use crystal heavily report feeling depressed or paranoid, and they don’t know why.
 Often, they don’t understand that crystal is a powerful chemical that affects the neurotransmitters in the brain that affect mood and other mental functions.
 The depletion of neurotransmitters (chemicals) in the brain such as dopamine can affect mood, appetite, and other subjective feelings.
 Side-effects such as paranoia are also the result of changes in brain chemistry.
 PET scan pictures of a person’s brain who has used crystal heavily will look different for about a year even after stopping all use.
 Some of my patients who are in recovery from crystal need assistance from a psychiatrist (a specialist kind of MD) who can prescribe antidepressant or other medication to help in the healing process.
 Getting off crystal involves understanding the combination of the art – and science – of recovery.
-The Prometa Center in Santa Monica offers an amazing new medical treatment protocol that can get rid of cravings for crystal (as well as alcohol and cocaine).

 5. Understand the psychology.